NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The value of the TXT record MUST be at most 255 octets long and MUST NOT contain whitespace characters.
 The consumer MUST interpret the value case-sensitively.

+A catalog consumer that encounters a `group` property with an invalid value or a `group` property that has more than a single RR in the RRset, MUST refrain from any action based on the `group` property.
+No change in configuration options should be applied to the member zone and any previously assigned configuration should remain.

 #### Example

 ```